AndySouthwick/invision-design-tokens/README.md

 ### add your url endpoints that DSM has provided into the config file

 `module.exports = [
+{"url": "<YOUR INVISION ICON DOWLOAD URL>", "location": "<WHERE YOU WANT YOUR ZIP FILE DOWNLOADED>", "unzippedlocation": "<WHEREVER YOU PREFER>"}
   {"url": "<YOUR INVISION DSM SASS URL>",
     "location": "node_modules/invision-design-tokens/style-params.scss"},
   {"url": "<YOUR INVISION DSM LESS URL>",